tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 ### 14. Instructor Do: Boosting and Bagging (15 min)

-Students are given a formal lecture on **boosting**, **bagging**, its benefits, and its application in advanced analytics.
+Students are given a formal lecture on boosting, bagging, and its benefits/application in advanced analytics.
 Guided questions are provided to promote student engagement and to re-enforce content.

-Navigate to the **boosting** and **bagging** section of the slideshow.
-Highlight the following:
+Go to the slideshow and navigate to the boosting and bagging section, highlighting the following:

-* **Boosting** is both a process and a set of algorithms.
-Boosting is the process of combining a set of **weak learners** into a **strong learner**.
+* Boosting is a set of algorithms as well as the process of combining a set of weak learners into a strong learner.

-  * **Boosting** algorithms work by taking the predictions of each **weak learner** and aggregating them to produce a more accurate and precise prediction.
-The goal of a boosting algorithm is to combine **weak learners** into **ensemble learners**.
+  * Boosting algorithms work by taking the predictions of each weak learner and aggregating them to produce a more accurate and precise prediction.
+The goal of a boosting algorithm is to combine weak learners into ensemble learners.

-    * For this reason, **boosting algorithms** are considered **meta-algorithms**.
-Instead of working with and affecting data, **boosting algorithms** work with and affect other algorithms.
+    * For this reason, boosting algorithms are considered meta-algorithms.
+Instead of working with and affecting data, boosting algorithms work with and affect other algorithms.

-  * **Boosting** algorithms use weighted averages (the higher the average, the more inaccurate the prediction) to determine what values are misclassified.
+  * Boosting algorithms use weighted averages (the higher the average, the more inaccurate the prediction) to determine what values are misclassified.
 The algorithm will iterate until there are no weighted predictions.

-    * Other algorithms (i.e., **bagging**) create new base learners as older ones prove ineffective.
+    * Other algorithms (i.e., bagging) create new base learners as older ones prove ineffective.

     ![boosting_flow.jpg](Images/boosting_flow.jpg)

-  * **Boosting** algorithms are so powerful and performant that they have been stealing the spotlight at Kaggle machine learning algorithms competitions. **Boosting** algorithms like XGBoost have consistently outperformed other algorithms in competitions, on multiple occasions.
-XGBoost's success has put **boosting** algorithms in the spotlight.
+  * Boosting algorithms are so powerful and performant that they have been stealing the spotlight at Kaggle machine learning algorithms competitions.
+Boosting algorithms like XGBoost have consistently outperformed other algorithms in competitions, on multiple occasions.
+XGBoost's success has put boosting algorithms in the spotlight.

-Highlight to students that **boosting** is not the only way to make a **weak learner** more robust and accurate.
-Another approach is called **bagging**.
+Highlight to students that boosting is not the only way to make a weak learner more robust and accurate.
+Another approach is called bagging.

-* **Bagging** is another method used to improve the accuracy and robustness of a model.
+* Bagging is another method used to improve the accuracy and robustness of a model.

-* Where **boosting** takes multiple algorithms and coordinates them as an ensemble and runs the algorithms iteratively to identify the best prediction, **bagging** focuses on re-sampling data and running with different models on the fly in order to formulate the most accurate and precise prediction.
+* Where boosting takes multiple algorithms, coordinates them as an ensemble, and runs the algorithms iteratively to identify the best prediction, bagging focuses on re-sampling data and running with different models on the fly, to formulate the most accurate and precise prediction.

-* Each classifier used in the **bagging** process runs independently of the others.
-Once all classifiers are finished predicting, the **bagging** algorithm will aggregate results.
+* Each classifier used in the bagging process runs independently of the others.
+Once all classifiers are finished predicting, the bagging algorithm will aggregate results.

-  * Results for a **bagging** algorithm are then aggregated via a voting process.
-Each classifier will vote for a label, and then the **bagging** algorithm will aggregate votes and classify the label with the most votes as the prediction.
+  * Results for a bagging algorithm are then aggregated via a voting process.
+Each classifier will vote for a label, and then the bagging algorithm will aggregate votes and classify the label with the most votes as the prediction.

-* One of the key differences between **boosting** and **bagging** is that **boosting** algorithms will weigh predictions based on accuracy, and as long as data points are weighted as inaccurate, **boosting** algorithms will continue to run.
-Instead of weighing predictions, **bagging** algorithms resample and replace data in order to improve model fitting and accuracy.
+* A key difference between boosting and bagging is that boosting algorithms will weigh predictions based on accuracy, and as long as data points are weighted as inaccurate, boosting algorithms will continue to run.
+Instead of weighing predictions, bagging algorithms resample and replace data in order to improve model fitting and accuracy.

   * Summarize the comparison again to help reinforce the differences:

     * Bagging combines predictions from multiple models, taking the most frequent prediction among the models as the most likely prediction.
 Bagging resamples and replaces data in order to improve model fitting and accuracy.

     * Boosting also resamples and replaces data in order to train the best model.
-The difference is that boosting resamples with greater frequency those samples that previously had the highest error.
+The difference is that boosting resamples, with greater frequency, the samples that previously had the highest error.

     ![bagging_flow.png](Images/bagging_flow.png)

-If time remains, engage students with the below questions.
-If there are no conversations, go round-robin.
+If time remains, engage students with the questions below.

 * Ask if there is a volunteer who would like to summarize the difference between boosting and bagging algorithms.

-  * **Answer** Bagging averages predictions from multiple models and/or multiple re-samples of the data.
+  * **Answer:** Bagging averages predictions from multiple models and/or multiple re-samples of the data.
 Boosting is similar, but iteratively resamples more of those observations with previously higher error rates.
 Both methods average model predictions in order to train the best overall model.

-* Ask if another volunteer would like to explain what **boosting** and **bagging** algorithms are used for.
+* Ask if another volunteer would like to explain what boosting and bagging algorithms are used for.

-  * **Answer** **Boosting** and **bagging** algorithms are used to improve the accuracy and robustness of **weak learners**.
-Each class of algorithm converts **weak learners** into **strong learners** through **ensemble learning**.
+  * **Answer:** Boosting and bagging algorithms are used to improve the accuracy and robustness of weak learners.
+Each class of algorithm converts weak learners into strong learners through ensemble learning.

 Ask students if they have any questions before moving on.